 Apply to our Youth Scholarship Program.
 If you are 25 or under and would like to apply for a youth scholarship, email us with a few paragraphs describing your musical experience and ambitions.
 It will also help to attach a recommendation from one or more instructors or established musicians who know you.
 The number of grants we are able to offer in any given year naturally depends on the level of contributions received.
 It is likely that most grants offered will take the form of partial scholarships.

 Send us an email at firstname.lastname@example.org, and give us an idea of your musical background and why you feel that attending SBC 2024 will help you achieve your musical goals.
 A note of recommendation from your music teacher or from another music pro – particularly one of our current or former instructors – would also be helpful.

 Donate to our Youth Scholarship Program

 Youngsters often get a tremendous kick-start by being exposed to great players and to the exciting atmosphere of a banjo camp, but they often have trouble finding the resources to attend.
-In an effort to remedy this state of affairs — and help ensure the future of the music we love — we have established a youth scholarship fund aimed at helping to bring more folks under 25 to Camp.
+In an effort to remedy this state of affairs — and help ensure the future of the music we love — our youth scholarship fund is aimed at helping to bring more folks under 25 to Camp.